 Dozens drown after refugee ship breaks apart in rough seas off Italian coast

-Dozens of bodies have washed up on a beach in southern Italy following a suspected migrant shipwreck, according to the local coastguard.
+Dozens of bodies have reportedly washed up on a beach in southern Italy following a suspected migrant shipwreck.

-It is believed the boat broke apart in rough seas off the southern coast of Italy‘s mainland on Sunday.
+It is believed a boat, carrying hundreds of migrants, broke apart in rough seas off the southern coast of Italy‘s mainland on Sunday.

 Reports suggest the bodies of around 30 migrants have so far been spotted on the shores of Steccato di Cutro, a seaside resort in the province of Crotone, the toe of the Italian peninsula, while more were seen to still be in the water.